kovalan/Takeaway/README.md

 ## Note:
 1. Though the program is designed for more than 2 players, it is not tested with more than 2 players.
 2. There is scope for further improvisation as currently the client program checks the server for status.
 Instead we can make the server notify the client for any status change.
+3. "GameOfThreeResponse.java" class is repeated in both game-of-three and game-of-three-client.
+Better approach would be to create a lib for model classes and share between the two programs.